YujenM/React_practice/README.md

 # This Repository is for my practice of React

 # Components Made Until now

+## Navbar component
+- Created a navbar with logo and links to different pages.
 ## Usestate
 - The UseState component is a fundamental example in React, showcasing the application of the useState hook for state management.
 It provides a straightforward counter with increment and decrement buttons, ensuring the count never falls below zero.
 This component serves as a practical illustration for those looking to understand how to manage and display state in React applications.
 ## Nightmode